renodesu/wil-app/README.md

-# This project was created as SWA for WIL
+# This project was created as SPA about SWA for WIL

 ### Requirement: